Student Employment and Federal Work-Study

 Notice: Work-study awards are limited and awarded on a first come, first served basis.

 Remember, class comes first!
 Your employment on campus should never take precedent over your classes and you cannot work during class time.
-Students must complete an application for student employment and submit all necessary documentation to Human Resources after meeting with Shoshannah Henry in the Financial Aid Office and receiving authorization to begin work.
+Students must complete an application for student employment and submit all necessary documentation to Human Resources.
+Students cannot begin working until Human Resources has received their employment documentation and authorized them to begin work.
+For questions regarding student employment, please contact our office at firstname.lastname@example.org

 Notice of Non-Discrimination